BisanzLab/LabProtocols/Biohazards.md

 ## Note

-This document summarizes information found in our Institutional Biosafety Committee Protocol.
+This document summarizes information found in our Institutional Biosafety Committee Protocol and Animal Biosafety Protocol.
 The official IBC protocol and/or any PSU-specific safety guidance supersedes what is written here and this document may be out of sync with the official IBC protocol.

 ***